Sports Massage: More Than Just for Athletes

 What Is Sports Massage

-Sports massage is a specialized form of therapeutic massage that focuses on treating soft tissue problems, reducing muscular tension, and enhancing joint mobility.
+Sports massage is a specialised form of therapeutic massage that focuses on treating soft tissue problems, reducing muscular tension, and enhancing joint mobility.
 Unlike relaxation massage, sports massage employs targeted techniques to address specific musculoskeletal issues that affect daily function and comfort.

 The treatment utilizes various evidence-based techniques including: